-This manual workflow management system grew increasingly complex. ”Each plastic job jacket was color-coded by department, so there were multiple copies in the building,” explains Robbie McDaniel, PSP President.
+The Need to Automate – Drummond ’s manual workflow management system grew increasingly complex. ”Each plastic job jacket was color-coded by department, so there were multiple copies in the building,” explained Robbie McDaniel, Director of Enterprise Solutions at Drummond.
 “In addition to tracking all this information, you never really knew that you were working with the latest copy.”

-PSP looked at several ready-to-run applications.
-“We realized that we would need to staff three or four additional positions just to run the software,” explains McDaniel.
+The Trouble with Off-the-Shelf Software – Drummond looked at several ready-to-run applications.
+“We realized that we would need to staff three or four additional positions just to run the software,” McDaniel said.
 “I couldn’t justify having to adapt my business just to work with the software I need – which should be working for us.”

-TwinEngines modeled PSP’s business workflows and captured a long list of print production variables at each stage.
-“We looked at PSP’s entire process: Orders, estimating, printing, inventory, kit packing and shipping,” explains Kevin Seefried of TwinEngines.
-“PSP wanted to automate the system in a way that mirrored their production process.
+The Analysis – TwinEngines performed a complete strategic and operational review of Drummond’s processes and systems.
+“We looked at Drummond’s entire process: Orders, estimating, printing, inventory, kit packing, and shipping,” explains Kevin Seefried of TwinEngines.
+“PSP wanted to automate the system in a way that mirrored their production process – what we call a Digital Twin.
 This meant building a new system that worked like an intelligent checklist.
 The system knows what variables to present based on your choices.”

-TwinEngines extended the life of Quickbooks at a time when the company needed to focus on operations management.
-“Quickbooks is not an open database,” Seefried continues.
-“We synchronized much of the data, pulling down vendors, parts, customers and sales orders into our custom-developed system.
-As a result, PSP achieved visibility across the enterprise without having to make a game-changing ERP investment.”
+Working with Quickbooks – Drummond had built its business using Quickbooks for its financial platform.
+“Quickbooks is not an open database,” Seefried said.
+“We synchronized much of the data, pulling down vendors, parts, customers, and sales orders into our custom-developed system.
+As a result, Drummond achieved visibility across the enterprise without having to make a game-changing ERP investment.”

-With thousands of packages going out each day, PSP set a pragmatic goal to guide development: To generate a day’s worth of shipping documents and labels by pressing a single button.
+Shipping at a Glance – With thousands of packages going out each day, Drummond set a goal: To generate a day’s worth of shipping documents and labels by pressing a single button.

-PSP maintains its competitive edge through continuous improvement.
+An Evolving Platform – Drummond maintains its competitive edge through continuous improvement.
 Adding new functionality to the Portal experience is ongoing.
-“Our customer expectations are increasing,” explains Ellis.
+“Our customer expectations are increasing,” explained Richard Ellis, VP of PSP Operations.
 “We are now developing new ways to query past projects and make better decisions as well as extending portal access to our customers.”